shunny2/shunny2/README.md

 ## 🚀 Hi, I'm Alexander.
 A lover of technology, games, and astronomy. 🚀

-Graduating in Software Engineering, I seek to make a career in this area.
+After graduating in Software Engineering, I seek to make a career in this area.

 ## Connect with me: